 HostArmada’s shared plans are managed and hosted on the cloud

 HostArmada’s Speed Reaper WordPress plan offers speed optimizations with LiteSpeed servers, dynamic caching, and the latest HTTP/3 protocol.
-It’s the most expensive shared plan and these optimizations aren’t available on the others.
+It’s the most expensive shared plan, and these optimizations aren’t available on the others.
 However, with a guaranteed 6 vCPU cores and 6 GB RAM, it’s also the most powerful shared plan on my list.

 • Remote daily backups.
 HostArmada provides free daily backups on all plans, stored remotely for up to 21 days.
-This gives you an easy way to restore your site if anything goes wrong, with added redundancy for peace of mind.

 • Dedicated resources.
 Every plan includes dedicated RAM and CPU cores for stable, reliable performance.
 Shared hosting starts with 2 cores and 2 GB RAM and scales up to 6 cores and 6 GB RAM.
 VPS and dedicated servers offer even more power, with up to 16 cores and 32 GB RAM.